 As seen in the outline above, the long-term capital gains rate is determined by one’s marginal tax rate, which is then dependent on an individual’s income.
 That said, disposing of long-term capital gain assets during “lean” years can help reduce the capital gains tax.

 Situations that may cause a decline in an individual’s income include approaching retirement period, quitting, or loss of employment.
 Selling assets at such times can minimize the amount of capital gains tax levied.

 In any given period, capital gains are used to offset capital losses.
 Let’s assume that an individual owns two types of stocks: A and B. When he sells stock A, he makes a profit of $60, but when he sells stock B, he makes a loss of $30.
 His net capital gain is the difference between his capital gain and loss: $30.

 By using capital losses in the years where he made capital gains, an individual can lower his capital gains tax significantly.
 Even though individuals are required to report all their capital gains, the tax to be levied is computed on the net capital gain.

 A capital gain occurs when the sales price received from disposing of an asset is higher than its purchase price.
-A capital gains tax is that tax imposed on profits made from such sales.
+A capital gains tax is that tax imposed on the profits made from such sales.
 However, there are a few tricks that can be employed to lower the amount of capital gains tax imposed.
 They include holding assets for a longer period before selling them, disposing of assets when their income is low, and using capital losses to offset the gains.

 Thank you for reading CFI’s guide to the capital gains tax.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: